Make a Fairy Garden in a Broken Pot

 I'm fortunate that I have some great moss growing right in my own yard.
 Look around in shady areas, maybe you have some too.
 Check with your friends if they have any in their yards.
 It doesn't take much for this project.

 If not, you can order some from Amazon.
+I don't have any luck finding it at local garden centers.

 Moss Suitable for a Miniature Garden